Rishi Sunak has axed smart motorways. What will it mean for drivers?

 The M25 is entirely smart.
 Some of the motorways it crosses, including the M23, M3 and M4, are smart for stretches close to London.
 The M1 is smart for most of its length between London and Leeds.

 Parts of the M62, near Leeds, Bradford and Manchester, are smart.
-The M6 through Cheshire, Staffordshire and the West Midlands is smart, as are spurs near Birmingham on the M42 and M5.
+The M6 through Cheshire, Staffordshire and the West Midlands is smart, as are spurs (short stretches of motorway) near Birmingham on the M42 and M5.

 What are the concerns?